Bitcoin Mining Companies – Who Has Declared Bankruptcy and Why

 The company filed for Chapter 11 bankruptcy in the US Bankruptcy Court in Texas on September 22.
 In the filing, Compute North revealed that they owed as much as $500 million to more than 200 creditors.
 The company’s CEO had also resigned at the time of the filing but will remain part of the board.

-By the time of the filing, the company was running four data centers in the US.
-Two in Texas and one each in Nebraska and South Dakota.
-The company is now progressing with its voluntary bankruptcy proceedings to secure a chance to stabilize its business and execute a restructuring process to allow it to service its partners and customers.
+By the time of the filing, the company was running four data centers in the U.S.: two in Texas and one each in Nebraska and South Dakota.
+The company is now progressing with its voluntary bankruptcy proceedings to secure a chance to stabilize its business and execute a restructuring process to allow it to serve its partners and customers.

 2. Celsius Mining

-Celsius’s petition noted a nearly $1.2 billion deficit in its balance sheet and over 100,000 creditors.
-The company had in March filed for a confidential S-1 draft with the Securities and Exchange Commission to make the company public.
+Celsius’ petition noted a nearly $1.2 billion deficit in its balance sheet and over 100,000 creditors.
+In March, the company filed for a confidential S-1 draft with the Securities and Exchange Commission to take the company public.
 However, most publicly traded shares for Bitcoin mining companies were tumbling then, so Celsius’ IPO was unsuccessful.